 Can you spot what’s wrong in the image below?
+One error jumped out at me, but there’s more than one error in this piece.
+Listening to someone read this post out loud wouldn’t help you find the errors that I spotted.
 Please post your answer as a comment.

 I post these challenges to raise awareness of the importance of proofreading.

 Sometimes you need to cut word count (or character count).
 Maybe you’re answering an asset management RFP or filling a website template that limits your space.
 Or maybe you realize the document you’re editing is simply too long.

 I have eight tips for how you can cut word count.
 These tips also help if you’re trying to cut your character count.